At a recent green card interview, the officer asked my client, “Why did you return home in 1985 and 1988?”

 On the one hand, the anchor babies hyperbole is based on a flawed presentation of the permanent residence process.

-I have served for over 20 years as a Riverside immigration lawyer.
+I have served for almost 30 years as a Riverside immigration lawyer.
 I’ve never met anyone who came here to obtain citizenship through an unborn child.

 Even if that was a deliberate plan, the likelihood of success is thin.
 To carry out such a far-fetched idea would take over 21 years.
 In fact, 33 years or longer.